 Notes to Quantum Approaches to Consciousness

 1. Examples for non-trivial quantum effects in biological systems are: coherent excitations of biomolecules, quantum tunneling of protons, van der Waals forces, ultrafast dynamics through conical intersections, phonon-assisted electron tunneling as the basis for smell, entangled states in photosynthesis, mechanisms for magnetoreception in the avian compass.
-For reviews of these and more see Wiseman and Eisert (2008) and Briegel and Popescu (2010).
+For a competent review of these examples and more see Huelga and Plenio (2013).

 2. This statement reflects a philosophical position which is known as incompatibilism.
 It is more or less implicitly shared by most scientists thinking about the options quantum theory offers for free will.
-On a compatibilist presumption, free will does not necessarily contradict determinism.
+On a compatibilist presumption, free will does not necessarily contradict determinism(see the entries on compatibilism and arguments for incompatibilism).
 For more details see the volume by Kane (1996), who invokes indeterministic quantum events in his own account of free will.
+Another, new approach toward a “stochastic libertarianism” is addressed in Section 4.7 (Müller and Briegel 2014).

 3. Although materialism and physicalism are often used interchangeably, it is useful to distinguish them if one does not wish to commit oneself to the assumption that neurobiology is completely reducible to fundamental physics.
 For this reason, I will refer to the material rather than the physical throughout this entry.

-4. See Bishop and Atmanspacher (2006) and Atmanspacher and beim Graben (2007) for a more detailed discussion of contextual conditions in the description of emergent properties in physics and in cognitive neuroscience.
-For a less technical account see Atmanspacher (2009).
+4. See Atmanspacher and beim Graben (2007) for a more detailed discussion of contextual conditions in the description of emergent properties in physics and in cognitive neuroscience.

 5. A less controversial notion in addressing this issue could be in terms of constraints that mental state impose on brain states.